Just one more preseason game to go.

 The new targets

-About that long drive, the Eagles got the ball on their own 7-yard line and drove 93 yards on nine plays (see story).
+About that long drive, the Eagles got the ball on their own 7-yard line and drove 93 yards on eight plays.
 Wendell Smallwood and LeGarrette Blount had big runs on the drive.

 The Eagles' starters were expected to play into the third quarter on Thursday night.
 Instead of Wentz, fans at the Linc got a healthy (or not-so-healthy) dose of McGloin.
 Wentz played just one quarter and his preseason is now over.
 He finished 6 for 10 for 129 yards, two touchdowns and one interception.
 His passer rating was 104.2.